timchunght/upcase-exercises-mirror/README.md

 Make sure you edit .env to configure OAuth.

-Since Whetstone OAuths against Learn, you'll need to have the Learn app running to log in to Whetstone.
-Additionally, if you clear out your Learn database, Whetstone's OAuth application will be lost, and you'll need to regenerate it and update .env with the new keys.
+Since Whetstone OAuths against Upcase, you'll need to have the Upcase app running to log in to Whetstone.
+Additionally, if you clear out your Upcase database, Whetstone's OAuth application will be lost, and you'll need to regenerate it and update .env with the new keys.